-This study was anchored on Taylor's scientific management theory which emphasises the need to monitor actual performance of workers and compare it with the set standards to ensure conformity and provide continuous training to improve performance (Rue & Byars, 1992).
-Quality teaching and learning demands teachers to align teaching to national-level standards and procedures set by NCDC and DES.
-Head teachers and inspectors of educational institutions should continuously supervise teaching practices to establish the level of teacher conformity to set standards and the challenges teachers encounter in the teaching and learning process (Zepeda, 2010).
-Inspectors should identify variations of delivery from the planned procedures and take corrective action to improve the quality of pedagogical practices (Ayeni, 2011).
+The study was anchored on Taylor's scientific management theory which emphasises the need to monitor actual performance of workers and compare it with the set standards to ensure conformance and to provide continuous training to improve performance (Rue & Byars, 1992).
+Quality teaching and learning demands teachers to align the teaching to the standards and procedures set at the national level by NCDC and DES.
+Head teachers and inspectors of educational institutions should continuously supervise the teaching practices to establish the level of teacher conformance to set standard, the challenges teachers encounter in the teaching and learning process (Zepeda, 2010).
+They should also identify variations of delivery from the planned procedures and then take corrective action to improve the quality of pedagogical practices (Ayeni, 2011).
 The action may be temporary through practical solving of the problem or permanent, with the aim of sustaining the improved process (Sokovic, Pavletic & Kern Pipan, 2010).
-Corrective action includes teacher professional development intended to address identified gaps in the pedagogical practices.
+The corrective action includes but is not limited to teacher professional development intended to address identified gaps in the pedagogical practices.

 The study concentrated on two main concepts: teacher professional development and quality of pedagogical practices.
-According to Wanzare and Da Costa (2000), teacher professional development is a teacher training approach that aims at improving teachers' teaching methods, their ability to direct teaching to meet students' needs, and classroom management skills.
-Relatedly, Fullan (1995), cited in Ayeni (2011), defines teacher professional development as any formal or informal in-service teacher training aimed at addressing the ever changing demands of the teaching profession.
+According to Wanzare and Da Costa (2000), teacher professional development is a teacher training approach that aims at improving teachers' teaching methods, their ability to direct teaching to meet students' needs, and their classroom management skills.
+Relatedly, Fullan (1995) cited in Ayeni (2011), defines teacher professional development as any formal or informal teacher in-service training aimed at addressing the ever changing demands of the teaching profession.
 Teacher professional development in this study was perceived as the in-service teacher training aimed at continual improvement of teaching skills and knowledge to match the ever-emerging issues and changes in education.
-Approaches to teacher professional development include, among others: induction of new teachers, coaching and training workshops (Zepeda, 2010; Musaazi, 2006).
+Approaches to teacher professional development include among others; induction of new teachers, coaching and training workshops (Zepeda, 2010; Musaazi, 2006).

-Induction in the school setting means the process of helping new teachers meet their needs for security, belonging, status, information, and direction on the job and in the school community (Musaazi, 2006).
+Induction of new teachers in the school setting means the process of helping new teachers meet their needs for security, belonging, status, information, and direction on the job and in the school community (Musaazi, 2006).
 The school administrators are expected to provide new teachers with information about the school and community in which the school is situated.
-Coaching, on the other hand, is a one-on-one relationship between two persons or groups which offers the less-experienced person continued guidance and feedback on handling their tasks with the view of improving individual performance (Maicibi, 2007).
-Coaching is intended to provide opportunities for teachers to support and learn from each other and to engage in realistic discussions about their own teaching and learning experiences (Zepeda, 2010).
+Coaching on the other hand, is a one-on-one relationship between two persons or groups which offers the less-experienced person continued guidance and feedback on handling their tasks with the view of improving individual performance (Maicibi, 2007).
+Coaching is intended to provide opportunities for teachers to support and learn from each other and to engage in realistic discussions about their own teaching and learning and that of their students (Zepeda, 2010).

 Training workshops usually take three to ten days depending on the seriousness of the issue at hand.
-During this period, resource person(s) make presentations on a subject matter followed by group activities.
-The outputs of these groups are presented and discussed in plenary sessions later.
-Workshops help teachers to share knowledge and experiences.
+During this period, resource person(s) make presentations on a subject matter and thereafter small group activities follow (Musaazi, 1982).
+The outputs of these small groups are presented and discussed in the plenary latter.
+Workshops are intended to help teachers share knowledge and experiences.

 Pedagogical practices in this study meant the various types of tasks, ways of working or types of activities and practices which guide effective teaching and learning (Lakkeal, 2011).
-Such practices include, among others: preparing schemes of work, lesson notes, and teaching aids; promptly setting an adequate amount of written and practice exercises; prompt and careful evaluation of all written and practical exercises; and undertaking remedial teaching to ensure effective teaching and learning (MoES, 2012).
-Therefore, 'quality of pedagogical practices' in this article refer to teaching practices that conform to the guidelines issued by DES and NCDC.
+Such practices include among others; preparing well in advance relevant schemes of work, lesson notes, and teaching aids; prompt setting an adequate amount of written and practice exercises; prompt and careful evaluation of all written and practical exercises; and undertaking remedial teaching to ensure effective teaching and learning (MoES, 2012).
+Therefore, 'quality of pedagogical practices' in this paper refers to the teaching practices that conform to the guidelines issued by DES and NCDC.